 I've always enjoyed working on multi-page and multi-edition publications.

-Community Fishing Booklets — These booklets were designed to promote and provide information about a community fishing program run by the Utah Division of Wildlife Resources.
-The program consisted of city ponds scattered around the state where people — especially children — could easily get to and fish after school, after work or on weekend afternoons.
+▼Community Fishing Booklets — These booklets promoted and provided information about a community fishing program run by the Utah Division of Wildlife Resources.
+The program consisted of city ponds scattered around the state where people — especially children and their parents — could quickly get to and fish after school, after work, or on weekend afternoons.

-Niels Bohr and Texas fishing (below) — What do a Danish physicist and Texas fishing have in common?
+▼ Niels Bohr and Texas fishing (below) — What do a Danish physicist and Texas fishing have in common?
 Not much as far as I can tell.
 The book covers do, however, provide a glimpse into how my work is not limited to just one style or subject matter.
-The first was designed to have bookstore shelf appeal to science-minded readers of serious biographies.
+I designed the first book for bookstore shelf appeal to science-minded readers of serious biographies.
 The second was intended as a series of branded publications designed to attract the attention of anglers at Walmart.

-Fishing Boulder Mountain (below) — Utah's mountain backcountry has great fishing opportunities.
-One of the more hidden and remote places are the lakes scattered around on the slopes of Boulder Mountain in southern Utah.
+▼ Fishing Boulder Mountain (below) — Utah's mountain backcountry has great fishing opportunities.
+Some of the more hidden and remote places are the lakes scattered around the slopes of Boulder Mountain in southern Utah.

-This booklet is a guide to fishing those hidden lakes, the fish that are in each and how they're being managed by the state.
-The challenge was how best to present the tabular data in an easy-to-understand format.
-For what it's worth, the Division of Wildlife Resources couldn't keep these booklets in stock — they were gone soon after they were printed.
-I just happen to have a free PDF of the booklet to download.
+This booklet is a guide to fishing those hidden lakes, the fish in each, and how the state manages them.
+The challenge was how to present the tabular data in an easy-to-understand format.
+The Division of Wildlife Resources couldn't keep these booklets in stock — they were gone soon after printing Here's a link to a free PDF of the booklet to download.